 The larger hotels will be fine, as are hostels, and fancier restaurants should have at least one member of staff who can speak English.
 But in small eateries, tiny towns, petrol stations, even our car rental depot, we had to rely on our limited Italian.

-See it as a fun way to learn a little more about a country, spend some time before your trip learning some basic Italian (a phrase book might come in handy - this is the one that we got) and have fun chatting with locals - you'd be amazed how far a little of the local language can go!
+See it as a fun way to learn a little more about a country, spend some time before your trip learning some basic Italian (a phrase book might come in handy - this is the one that we used) and have fun chatting with locals - you'd be amazed how far a little of the local language can go!

 You're better off making your own breakfast

 Breakfast in Puglia (and perhaps all of Italy) is not a fancy affair.
 Sure, you can have a glass of guilt-free prosecco at ten in the morning - and trust us, we saw this happen A LOT - but beyond this, it's croissant and coffee.
 Fine on the odd occasion, but if you're anything like us, when we holiday we actually enjoy having a big breakfast of eggs, fruit and all the trimmings.

 Every single town and city in Italy has an 'old town', a wonderful place of crumbling facades and labyrinthine streets, now returned to ancient splendour by those who left for the new town many years ago.

 Naturally, this is where the tourists flock, and for short stays, by virtue of sights and amenities, where you'll likely spend most of your time.
 It's practical - but they're also so beautiful.
 We found the most photogenic to be in Gallipoli, Locorotondo, and Ostuni.